zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-jersey-rest-api-service.md

 As an API developer, use this guide to onboard your Java Jersey REST API service into the Zowe&trade; API Mediation Layer.
 This article outlines a step-by-step process to make your API service available in the API Mediation Layer.

+**Note:** The following guide is to onboard a REST API service using the API ML/enabler version prior to version 1.2.1.
+To onboard a REST API service using API ML/enabler version 1.2.1 and higher, see the [Onboarding Overview](api-mediation-onboard-overview.md) for a complete list of Zowe&trade; API Mediation Layer onboarding methods.

 The following procedure is an overview of steps to onboard a Java Jersey REST API application with the API Mediation Layer.

 **Follow these steps:**